Khalidprithy/Smart-EV-React/README.md

 # Smart EV
-This is a reactjs app for a upcoming Electric Vehicle
+This is a ReactJS app for a upcoming Electric Vehicle

 ## 🔗 Links
 [Netlify](https://smart-ev.netlify.app/Chart)

 ## Documentation
-- I have build this web app using reactjs.
+- I have build this web app using ReactJS.
 - In the home page you will see a section about the introduction of the EV.
 You can also Prebook your next EV here.
 After that there is a review section.
 If clicked on show all review it will take you to a page where you can see all the reviews.
-In the chart section you can see all the informantion about price and sells in three different chart.
+In the chart section you can see all the information about price and sells in three different chart.
 ## Features used
 - react-router-dom
 - react icon
 - rechart

 - This is a SPA website.
-I have used react router for routing uesr to different page.
+I have used react router for routing user to different page.
 - See all review is redirect with use navigation to navigate user to Review section of the website.
-- In the about page I have answered two of the impontent question
+- In the about page I have answered two of the important question

 ## Color Reference